-During 2012 and 2013 Componenta issued two equity loans (hybrid bonds), combined nominal value summing up to EUR 38.2 million.
-In the share issue executed in September 2014, the hybrid bond holders had a right to use the loan receivables from the Company to pay the share subscription price and as a consequence the nominal value of the hybrid bonds decreased to EUR 2.6 million.
+During 2012 and 2013 Componenta issued two equity loans (hybrid bonds), combined nominal value summing up to EUR income statement for the period when the hedged business 38.2 million.
+In the share issue executed in September 2014, the hybrid bond holders had a right to use the loan receivables from the Company to pay the share subscription price and as a an adjustment to purchases in operating profit in the income consequence the nominal value of the hybrid bonds decreased statement for the period when the hedged business operato EUR 2.6 million.
 After September 2014 there has been no change in the amount of hybrid bonds.
-The hybrid bonds are presented under shareholders' equity and are ranked lower than the Company's other borrowings.
+The hybrid bonds are the hedging relationship is perceived to be ineffective or it is presented under shareholders' equity and are ranked lower than the Company's other borrowings.
 They are ranked higher however than other items classified as equity.
 Equity loans do not have a maturity date but the Group has the right, not obligation, to redeem the loans four years after issue that is in 2016 and 2017.
-The Group has not redeemed any hybrid bonds.
-The restructuring proceedings of Componenta Corporation do not change the classification of the hybrid bonds and they are still classified in Componenta Corporation's shareholders' equity as under the terms of hybrid bonds restructuring proceedings cause no obligation to pay back hybrid bonds.
-As a result of the approved restructuring programme the Group could cut the hybrid bond by 100%.
+The Group has not redeemed any hybrid bonds. expected to occur.
+The ineffective part of the interest rate The restructuring proceedings of Componenta Corporation hedging relationship is recognized in the income statement do not change the classification of the hybrid bonds and they are still classified in Componenta Corporation's shareholders' the electricity price hedging relationship is recognized as an equity as under the terms of hybrid bonds restructuring proadjustment to purchases in operating profit. ceedings cause no obligation to pay back hybrid bonds.
+As a result of the approved restructuring programme the Group The realized and fair values of foreign exchange differences could cut the hybrid bond by 100%.
 In such case the Group records possible effect of the cut in the hybrid bond to consolidated income statement.
-The interest on hybrid bonds is paid if the Board of Directors decides to pay the interest.
-Unpaid interest accumulates, but it is not presented in Financial Statements until after the Board of Directors' interest payment decision.
-However the unpaid yearly accumulated interest is taken into account when earnings per share are calculated.
-Holders of hybrid bonds exercise no authority or voting rights at the Company's general meeting of shareholders.
+The interest on hybrid bonds is paid a correction item to translation differences.
+These items will if the Board of Directors decides to pay the interest.
+Unpaid be recognized through profit and loss on disposal of the forinterest accumulates, but it is not presented in Financial Statements until after the Board of Directors' interest payment is recognized in the income statement under financial income decision.
+However the unpaid yearly accumulated interest is or expenses. taken into account when earnings per share are calculated.
+Holders of hybrid bonds exercise no authority or voting rights Accumulated interest income or expenses from interest rate at the Company's general meeting of shareholders. swaps and currency swaps that have taken place during the